 Students join Mile High 360 in the 6th grade and continue through the program until age 24.
 A successful educational experience - one that inspires, instills a desire to learn more, and places a high value on education - is not solely about what happens inside school walls.
 School success and achievement outcomes are deeply affected by a variety of factors that are outside a school’s control.
 Mile High 360 acts as a complementary partner throughout a student’s youth and into young adulthood, committed to providing support in other areas of life critical to success that may not have been available otherwise.

-Jesus Baez graduated from Arrupe Jesuit High School in May of 2018 and received over $52,000 in scholarships and grants to attend the University of Denver.
-He is finishing up his sophomore year, studying Business Finance and Political Science.
-His freshman year, he was invited to help found the Delta Chi fraternity on the DU campus, and recently just interned with Congressman Crow in Aurora this summer.
-In addition to school, activities, and internships, Jesus is an Executive Leader with MH360 and has been returning to practices to volunteer with our high school students on the squash courts.
+Jesus graduated from Arrupe Jesuit High School in May of 2018 and received over $52,000 in scholarships and grants to attend the University of Denver.
+He is starting his senior year, studying Business Finance and Economic.
+His freshman year, he was invited to help found the Delta Chi fraternity on the DU campus, and recently interned with Congressman Crow in Aurora.
+In addition to school, activities, and internships, Jesus is an Executive Leader with MH360 and has been returning to practices to volunteer with our high school students.